• CONTACT US

 • Elevate the foot above the heart to keep fluid from accumulating in the area of the injury.

-Follow your doctor’s instructions carefully for the best chance of successful healing.
+Follow your doctor’s instructions carefully for the best chance of successful healing from your ankle injury.
 Remember, without proper treatment, your ankle may not heal well.
 You could lose range of motion and stability, which could result in more sprains and more downtime in the future.
-Proper foot and ankle care will help your sprain heal more quickly.
+Proper foot and ankle care will help your recovery time.

 Exercise Your Ankle and Prevent Further Injury

-Once cleared by your doctor, you can begin physical therapy or exercises to restore function and prevent re-injury.
+Once cleared by your doctor, you can begin working with physical therapists or exercises to restore function and prevent re-injury.
 This can help your ankle heal faster than it would on its own.
 The following exercises (explanations of which can be seen here) will help improve motion, flexibility, strength, and balance.

 Ankle range of motion exercises: